 Fortunately, most of your property research can be done online.

 Every estate agent uses the internet to list their properties, but they don’t all use the same sites.
-So, for a full list of all the properties on the market, you want to make sure your using all the main portals:
+So, it's important to look through the property portals and not limit yourself to just one.

-This portals will give you access to all of the properties ‘On The Market’.
+These portals will give you access to all of the properties that are 'on the market'.